TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 #### Step 1.2.1: Install the Rest of the Required Packages:

-Run this command in the terminal, this command will download the required packages for building Ruby. **Your ruby install will fail if you miss this command**.
+Run this command in the terminal, this command will download the required packages for building Ruby. **Your Ruby install will fail if you miss this command**.

 ~~~bash
 sudo apt-get install curl nodejs gcc make libssl-dev libreadline-dev zlib1g-dev libsqlite3-dev